seepick/kaml/README.md

 Kaml
 ========================================================================================================================

-A Kotlin Yaml generator offering a concise, typesafe, "auto-completable" DSL.
+A Kotlin Yaml generator offering a concise, typesafe, "auto-completable" DSL...
+Just kidding, this is just a fun learning project.
+Use your favorite IDE with Yaml support and preferably a sophisticated AI to support you.

 *Advantages*